MAMMOGRAPHY

 What is a Mammogram?

 Breast tomosynthesis (3D mammography) is the latest and most advanced scientifically-proven technology for the early detection of breast cancer.
-Mammography uses extremely low levels of x-ray to create a digital image of the breast to be interpreted by our radiologists, Dr. Shane Connolly &/or Dr. Caitlin Kapoor, (both highly experienced breast radiologists) who will report your study on the day.
+Mammography uses extremely low levels of x-ray to create a digital image of the breast to be interpreted by our highly experienced radiologists, Dr Shane Connolly &/or Dr Caitlin Kapoor, who will report your study on the day.
 Any follow-up examinations required can then be arranged through our team.

 It is very similar to a conventional mammogram only it creates very thin images of your breast from multiple angles and then renders this into a 3D image.
 This provides a superior depiction of breast tissue enabling more accurate differentiation between normal and abnormal breast tissue and allowing us to determine better what further investigation may be needed.